hanxinzhang/dst/README.md

 The elevation of relative risks translate to around

-* 4,000 more diagnoses of hypertensive diseases,
-* 1,600 more attacks of other forms of heart disease, and
+* 600 more inpatient attacks of other forms of heart disease, and
-* 700 more attacks of ischemic heart diseases in people over 60,
+* 300 more inpatient attacks of ischemic heart diseases in people over 60,
-* 500 more neurotic, stress-related and somatoform disorders in people aged 41–60,
 * 500 more behavioral and emotional disorders for 11–20 y/o,
 * 200 more diagnoses of noninfective enteritis and colitis in 21–40 y/o.